Welcome to your Parent and Student 2023-24 Summer Checklist

 De La Salle’s fundraising events allow you to support the school’s financial goals through fun, engaging experiences at our Signature Events!

-De La Salle was happy to have our signature events back on campus during the 2021-22 school year, and we are happy to announce De La Salle Signature Event dates for the 2022-23 academic year.
+De La Salle is happy to announce De La Salle Signature Event dates for the 2023-24 academic year.

 Go to our Signature Events webpage for more information about all our events.